-Additionally, I am a lecturer in Theatre and Performances Studies at Bath Spa University and Cultural Geography.
-I hold a Diploma in 35mm Filmmaking from New York Film Academy, a BA (Hons) in Theatre Studies from Queen Mary University of London, an MA by Research from the University of Hull in Performances Studies; and a PhD from University of Bristol’s Theatre Department, where I have also lectured on modules related to the BA (Hons) course in Theatre.
+I hold a Diploma in 35mm Filmmaking from New York Film Academy, a BA (Hons) in Theatre Studies from Queen Mary University of London, an MA by Research from the University of Hull in Performances Studies; a Ph.D. from University of Bristol’s Theatre Department, and have been awarded Fellow of the Higher Education Academy.
+The Ph.D., An Exhibition of Hidden Stories: Research into methods of staging oral history archives, focused on the investigation of artistic interventions in oral history collections.
+It developed methodologies for exhibiting/curating this type of content digitally, using practical and theoretical approaches from performance (live art and sound art), immersive technologies, and computational methodologies.
+It further used theory on audience participation from performance studies, to explore frameworks of user experience (UX) and interactivity in archival collections and cultural heritage settings.
 The method developed through the research of my MA thesis, Young Voices: An Applied Theatre Project Bridging the Gap Between Youth and Adults – is widely used by youth workers in North Yorkshire to support mechanisms of youth inclusion.

 I have been commissioned to produce numerous cross-disciplinary participatory arts projects worldwide.
 In May 2017, I co-produced a project in collaboration with researchers from University of Bristol and University of Rome Tor Vergata.
 This project fused Geography, Participatory Arts (film, performance, poetry, painting), Architecture and Policy Studies for conflict – management and interfaith, outreach and inclusion.
 This project was realised in Rome, where our work was exhibited at Rome’s National Gallery of Modern Art (La Galeria Nazionale D’Arte Moderna).
 I coordinated the creative engagement aspects of the project, commissioning a diversity of artists to work with local communities in Rome, producing with them a series of artistic workshops and a walking poetry performance, which took place in the streets of Rome.